Website Manager

 20. A Coach who is ejected from a game must leave the premises immediately and will receive a 1 game suspension that will be served the following game, either that year or the next year.
 The coach is not permitted to be in the stadium or on the premises during the team's game.
 Any coach that receives two ejections in the same season will be suspended for the remainder of the season.
 This includes playoffs, Super Bowl and all practices. failure to comply will result in permanent suspension from MTJFL.
 A Coach that is suspended by the League will be under these same guidelines.

-21. Contact to an official If contact to an official occurs before, during, or after a ballgame that individual will be ejected and suspended for the remaining season.
-This includes playoffs, Super Bowl and all practices. failure to comply will result in permanent suspension from MTJFL. if contact occurs before or during the game the game will be terminated and forfeited.
+21. If contact to an official occurs before, during, or after a ballgame that individual will be ejected and suspended for the remaining season.
+This includes playoffs, Super Bowl and all practices. failure to comply will result in permanent suspension from MTJFL.
+If contact occurs before or during the game the game will be terminated and forfeited.

 22. All kick-offs will be from the 30-yard line unless changed by the penalty.